mstraughan86/mstraughan86.github.io/README.md

 Enter your site name, description, avatar and many other options by editing the _config.yml file.
 You can easily turn on Google Analytics tracking, Disqus commenting and social icons here too.

 Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
-Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon
+Your rebuilt site will be viewable at <https://yourgithubusername.github.io>.

 > There are 3 different ways that you can make changes to your blog's files: